 Updated 10 March 2019

-If you aim is to continue to search and apply for pupillages you may want to consider a law research position at organizations such as Law Commission or even Consumer Group Which?
+If you aim is to continue to search and apply for pupillages you may want to consider a law research position at the Law Commission or even Consumer Group Which?
 The experience and skills you could gain from such roles are invaluable for a barrister career and it will be an important addition to your law CV.

 You will also want to keep an open mind to legal assistant and paralegal roles, particularly litigation focused ones.
 If an opportunity becomes available at a well-known litigation team or better a litigation-only firm, you should seriously consider it, as you will gain valuable experience and continue to demonstrate a commitment to a career in law.
 Some law firms have in-house barristers even QC’s, so you could pick up some invaluable advice as well as relevant attributes whilst in this role.
 Although limited opportunities, see if the Free Representation Unit has any legal roles available.
 Most recently FRU advertised on our job board for a legal officer role for a fixed term contract for 12.
 A role at FRU would be highly beneficial to your career at the bar.

 Understandably you will ideally want a paid job to repay some of the debts accumulated whilst studying for your BPTC course.
-However, if the above options are not available, you could take up other types of paid job whilst also volunteering at places such as the Citizen Advice Bureau or FRU.
+However, if the above options are not available, you could take up other types of paid job whilst also volunteering at the Citizen Advice Bureau or the FRU.
 The point is that you want to continue to be active in the legal field to demonstrate commitment and willingness to hone your barrister skills.
-Besides, any Pro Bono work on your law CV will always add considerable value.
+Besides, any Pro Bono work on your law CV will always add considerable value to your pupillage applications.

 Our top tip is to keep trying and learn from every pupillage rejection you get.
 Perseverance is key, and it will pay off in the end.
 Indeed, many well-established barristers have gone through tens of rejections before securing a pupillage, which goes to show that is not easy but also that perseverance will pay off in the end.
 One barrister once claimed that when he sees an applicant which has tried several times for pupillage and has not been deterred by the rejections, it could actually work in your favor as it demonstrates a degree of perseverance which is a quality required by a barrister in many ways.